EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 #### Creating the registration.php script

 The `registration.php` file’s purpose is to tell Magento to register the new module under a specific name and location.
-So we will create a file named `app/code/EndPoint/MyModule/registration.php` with the folllowing content:
+We will need to create a file named `app/code/EndPoint/MyModule/registration.php` with the folllowing content:

 ```php
 <?php